Interior of a cluttered studio with various tools, equipment, and artwork on the walls and shelves. A red chair sits in the center.

 How do you describe your sculptures?

-I try to see things we ordinarily call objects as personas.
+I try to see the things that we ordinarily call objects as personas.
 In the West, the moment we define or objectify something, like an apple or a screw, we are voiding it of all of its history and it is subject to be bought and sold.
 That’s how we have arrived at consumerism.
 What would be the use of talking to such things?
 This is when I think of archeologists.
 If objects didn’t speak to us, archeologists would not be digging for little bits and pieces that are obviously broken tales of another time.

 If we define things—a tree, an airplane, a house, a table—as people or personas, then we will treat them the way we treat people.
 You cannot approach anyone and start insulting them—you’re going to get punched.
 So you develop a different relational liaison with the world.
 Obviously, this happens with animals, trees, and plants, but the same relationship ought to extend to the rest of the world.
 These are the conditions that I like to express in the things that I do, and for that reason, I keep on using ordinary objects such as wood spoons, masks, and cardboard.